How To Get a Fugitive Warrant Lifted Using The Lawyer Appearance Method

 How Can I Find Out if I Have a Warrant?

-A warrant is not always known to the individual being sought, resulting in queries of how can I find out if I have a warrant?
+A warrant is not always known to the individual being sought, resulting in queries for techniques to determine whether a warrant is out for yo.
 This is not always easy, but the most reliable ways to get warrant information are to search county public records, contact local, state, or federal courts, contact the local bail bondsman, call a police station, or consult with an attorney for additional resources.7

 If You Have a Warrant, Can You Just Pay It?